rolczynski/Explainable-Sentiment-Analysis/article/article.md

 <br>

 Introduction
-Problem Definition
+Definition of the Problem
-Pipeline: Keep Process in Shape
+Pipeline: Keeping the Process in Shape
 Model: Heart of Pipeline
 Awareness of Model Limitations
 Professor: Supervise Model Predictions